Glass Pool Fence vs Metal Pool Fence

 View

-Glass wins.
+On sightlines, glass is the clear advantage.
 A metal fence — even an open wrought-iron picket — chops the sightline into vertical slices.
 Tempered glass holds the line without interrupting the view of the pool, the yard, the mountains, or the course.

 Cost